Primary Care

 If you have measles, it’s important to take proactive measures to prevent the spread of the virus.
 Here is what you should do:

-Call your doctor: Don’t stress.
+Call your doctor and try not to stress.
 A fever and rash can be scary at first, but it’s important to get in touch with your doctor so they can further evaluate you and your symptoms.

-Stay home: Remain home for at least four days after you develop the rash and avoid contact with others.
+Stay home for at least four days after you develop the rash and avoid contact with others.

-Avoid sharing: Do not share food, drinks or utensils with others.
+Avoid sharing food, drinks or utensils with others.
 Measles can spread through saliva.

 How can you prevent measles?